 |Nimbler, agile, performance-focused version of Channel Islands’ Average Joe||Needs to be managed and pushed|

-|A fast and a blast to ride a hybrid surfboard in the right conditions||Quite a struggle to control|
+|A fast and a blast to ride a hybrid surfboard in the right conditions||Quite a struggle to control

 |Medium exit rocker and relaxed entry rocker|

-|Not limited when it comes to performance|
+|Not limited when it comes to performance

 Our Top Pick

-Hybrid surfboards, having the design elements like little vee in the nose area make them highly functional surfboards for everyday surfer.
+Hybrid surfboards, having the design elements like little vee in the nose area make them highly functional surfboards for everyday surfers.
 They let you make the most of your available surfing time by getting you into waves earlier and easier.

 Razzo surfs more like a shortboard than anything while giving you the comfortable ride and strength you can only get from a foamie.
 It seems as if this board is intended for riders who want to stick with shortboards but also want to add something different to their quiver.

 Truly, Razzo brings superior functionality as a hybrid surfboard to smaller conditions where shortboards just don’t really do that well.
-This is a monster with serious potentials that will let you surf bigger and better swells, as well as the smaller waves that don’t allow for shortboards.
+This is a monster with serious potential that will let you surf bigger and better swells, as well as the smaller waves that don’t allow for shortboards.

 Why Ride a Hybrid Surfboard?

-Hybrid surfboards take the same lengths of the traditional shortboard.
+Hybrid surfboards take the same lengths as the traditional shortboard.
 As mentioned, they derive the attributes of thickness, width, and volume from a longer board.
 This conveys that their design is intended to replicate the ease of turning like that of a shortboard.

 These shredders also deliver more stability and speed, thanks to their volume and width.
 Such aspects make hybrid surfboards excellent beginner surfboards.
 Two of the most popular types of hybrid surfboards are the fish and the funboard.

-Fish hybrid can be surfed with a 4, 3, or 2 fin setups depending on the kind of ride you are aiming for.
+Fish hybrid can be surfed with a 4, 3, or 2 fin setup depending on the kind of ride you are aiming for.
 Lesser fins mean more speed, but with less stability.
 On the contrary, more fins mean more stability, but a tad slower because of the added resistance against the water.

 Can you ride them on sizeable waves?
 Yes.
 Hybrid surfboards can still perform even on bigger and better days.
-Their low rocker may concern you with their ability to stick late drops or coming off on top turns on a steep faced wave.
+Their low rocker may concern you with their ability to stick late drops or coming off on top turns on a steep-faced wave.
 Rest assured there are easy solutions to this setback.

 First off, these boards allow you to get into waves earlier to avoid the possibility of taking a late drop.
-Such difficulty is still bound to happen every now and then since this move doesn’t deal with coming off the top of a turn on a steep faced wave.
+Such difficulty is still bound to happen every now and then since this move doesn’t deal with coming off the top of a turn on a steep-faced wave.